FlyingFishCakes/FlyingFishCakes.github.io/Coffee Blogs & Logs/Logs/Guatemalan Bourbon.md

 ### Tasting Notes on 3-10-2021:
 Sweet, fruity, vague hint of chocolate, strong

 Using Flair espresso to make this coffee as espresso (15 grams in 33 grams out).
 Not yet used to drinking such concentrated coffee yet, but after dialing in it tastes very fruity and a little bit of chocolate on the finish.
 I thought I roasted it on the darker side but maybe I need to go even further if I want stronger chocolate notes for espresso (the coffee may also be too fresh, because this is only 3 days off roast).

+### Tasting Notes on 3-13-2021:
+Sweet, chocolate, pleasant but sharp acidity

+Pulling 15 grams in 34 grams out probably need to make it 35 grams out and maybe grind 12.5 microns finer to get rid of the slightly sharp acidity.
+There is a very pleasant sweetness.

+## Roast Date 3-13-2021:
+250 grams to 211 grams (15.6% weight loss)
+Roast not timed, I wanted to replicate my previous roast but just roast a bit hotter.